 - About Us

-We offer a variety of programs and services to meet the needs of children, youth, adults and families.
+We offer a variety of programs and services to meet the diverse needs of children, youth, adults and families.
 We currently accept referrals from the State of Nebraska Department of Health and Human Services, Saint Francis Ministries, and Nebraska Juvenile Probation.

 KVC Nebraska provides a variety of resources to help educate the community about child welfare, foster parenting, caring for individuals with disabilities, healthy brain development and more.